-- Define and update the ICS focus areas that have to be aligned with the Company’s needs and stakeholders’ requirements
+- Define and update key ICS focus areas in alignment with the Company’s needs and stakeholder requirements

-- Develop, adopt, and follow controls, including the development of uniform guidelines for the organization and high performance of the Company’s ICS
+- Assess business process risks, develop, adopt and follow controls, including the development of uniform guidelines to support efficient ICS operations

-- Identify shortcomings in existing controls, develop and implement measures to address them; streamline and ration the controls
+- Identify shortcomings in existing controls, develop and implement initiatives to address the same; streamline and upgrade controls

-- Develop and implement tools to enhance communication and internal control information sharing among all RM&ICS stakeholders, including via information systems
+- Develop and implement tools to facilitate communication and information sharing among all RM&ICS stakeholders, including via information systems

 The CWRMS is a combination of interrelated elements embedded into various business processes of the Company (including strategic and business planning processes) and implemented at all management levels by all employees of the Company.

 All strategic and financial and operational risks of the Company are reported within the CWRMS.
 Risk reports are delivered for review/approval to the members of the Board’s Audit Committee / the Board of Directors and communicated to the management.

 Heads of the Company’s business units arrange for, and steer risk management processes within their remit.
 When choosing a risk response and specific mitigants, risk owners seek to find an optimal trade-off while maintaining an acceptable risk level (risk appetite).

 Rosneft’s RisksFor Rosneft’s key risks, see Appendix 2 to this Annual Report.